 Major League Baseball Players Association

-The Major League Baseball Players Association (MLBPA) is the union representing players in Major League Baseball (as the name implies) for the purposes of negotiation the Collective Bargaining Agreement.
-The union was founded by players on December 11, 1956, with star pitcher Bob Feller as its first president, when the issue of inadequate pensions became prominent, but it really became effective when it hired labor economist Marvin Miller to be its head, from 1966 to 1983.
+The Major League Baseball Players Association (MLBPA) is the union representing players in Major League Baseball (as the name implies) for the purposes of negotiation of the Collective Bargaining Agreement.
+The union was founded by players on December 11, 1956, with star pitcher Bob Feller as its first president, when the issue of inadequate pensions became prominent, but it really became effective when it hired labor economist Marvin Miller to be its executive director, from 1966 to 1982.
 The MLBPA has struck numerous blows for players' rights, such as free agency, but has often been seen as a way for the rich to get richer, as the association pays no attention to the needs of minor leaguers or amateur players subject to the amateur draft.

 The MLBPA is only the latest in a long line of attempts by players to organize.
 Its most famous predecessor is the Brotherhood of Professional Baseball Players, in the 1880s, which led to the creation of the Players League in 1890, but there were many other attempts to organize until the current union was formed.
 Also notable was the Players Protective Association, active around the turn of the century and the "Players Fraternity", which was formed in 1912 and was active around the time of the creation of the Federal League in 1914.

 - Frank Scott (1959-1966)